VitorSantos-BR/projetosMaya/README.md

 Welcome to the `projetosMaya` repository!
 This repository contains a collection of projects developed using Autodesk Maya, focusing on 3D modeling, animation, and rendering.

-## Introduction

-This repository was created to store and share projects developed in Maya.

 ## Main Goal

 The main goal of this repository is to document and showcase my studies and progress in 3D modeling, animation, and rendering using Autodesk Maya.
 By sharing my work, I hope to keep myself motivated and I want this repository to be a space where we can swap tips, learn from each other, and get inspired in the 3D world.

 ## Contributing